prashanttt04/docker-nginx-frontend/README.md

-# 💄 Parlour Website – Dockerized Static Web Application
+# 💇‍♀️ Salon Website – Dockerized Static Web Application

 ## 📌 Project Overview

-This project is a static Parlour Website built using:
+This project is a static Salon Website built using:

 - HTML
 - CSS